matter-labs/zksync-lite-docs/docs/api/sdk/checkout/tutorial/README.md

 // ..

-// 'ropsten' and 'rinkeby' are also supported const checkoutManager = new CheckoutManager('mainnet');
+// 'Goerli' is also supported
+const checkoutManager = new CheckoutManager('mainnet');
 ```